Shri Vishwakarma Skill University

-Shri Vishwakarma Skill University, Haryana, earlier known as Haryana Vishwakarma Skill University (HVSU) is a university established by the Government of Haryana at Dudhola village of Palwal district of India.
-It is currently running from a temporary campus in Gurugram.
+Shri Vishwakarma Skill University, Haryana, earlier known as Haryana Vishwakarma Skill University (HVSU) is a public state university established by the Government of Haryana at Dudhola village of Palwal district of India.
 It has MoU with several industries and entities to impart skills training.

 History

 It was established in 2016 via a legislative act of Government of Haryana, to impart skills training.

 Objectives

 It was set up to develop entrepreneurship and skill based education and research in the emerging areas of various sectors.

 Courses

 The university offers dual vocational education model in the integrated work and study mode in accordance with the National Skill Qualification Frame work (NSQF), where students will work in the industries across various locations in the State with flexible class timings.